 How to implement backtracking for a climbing stairs practice in JavaScript?

-What is the Backtracking Technique ?
+What is the Backtracking Technique?

-The basic ideology for this technique is to explore all the paths in a search environment by increasingly making a candidate solution and testing if it satisfies the constraints.
+The basic ideology for this technique is to explore all the paths in a search environment by incrementally making a candidate solution and testing if it satisfies the constraints.
 This process is repeated until all possible paths give a valid solution.

 The key components of this technique are: